Graphic Organizers with Language Support

 Reading Comprehension can be difficult but with these Reading Comprehension Graphic Organizers, students are supported via sentence frames and vocabulary suggestions specific to the comprehension skill or strategy.
 Students will learn to discuss and write about text using high level academic language. #graphicorganizers #readingcomprehension #readingbooksmarks

-These Reading Comprehension Graphic Organizers with Language Support or Detachable Bookmark contain 40 graphic organizers in two formats, for a total of 80 options.
-The graphic organizers target specific reading comprehension skills and strategies and can be used with any book or piece of text.
+These Reading Comprehension Graphic Organizers include 40 organizers in two formats, for a total of 80 options.
+Each organizer targets a specific comprehension skill or strategy and can be used with any book or piece of text.

 24 Reading Comprehension Skills